Skip to main content

 Campus Foodscaping

-Foodscaping provides a unique and beautiful look to decorative areas, with the bonus of growing produce items to eat.
-Foodscaping is starting to take root on campus and can currently be found in planters outside the Hill Library’s Atrium.
+Foodscaping provides a unique, beautiful look to decorative areas, with the added bonus of growing produce items to enjoy.
+Foodscaping at NC State is just taking root on campus and can currently be found in planters outside Hill Library’s Atrium.